World Suicide Prevention Day

-World Suicide Prevention Day (WSPD) is an awareness day always observed on 10 September every year, in order to provide worldwide commitment and action to prevent suicides, with various activities around the world since 2003.
+World Suicide Prevention Day (WSPD) is an awareness day commitment and action to prevent suicides, with various activities around the world since 2003.
 The International Association for Suicide Prevention (IASP) collaborates with the World Health Organization (WHO) and the World Federation for Mental Health (WFMH) to host World Suicide Prevention Day.
 In 2011 an estimated 40 countries held awareness events to mark the occasion.
 According to WHO's Mental Health Atlas released in 2014, no low-income country reported having a national suicide prevention strategy, while less than 10% of lower-middle income countries, and almost a third of upper-middle and high-income countries had.

-On its first event in 2003, the 1999 WHO's global suicide prevention initiative is mentioned with regards to the main strategy for its implementation, requiring:
+On its first event in 2003, the 1999 WHO's global suicide prevention initiative is mentioned with regard to the main strategy for its implementation, requiring: